-3304 Environmental Management (Group D)
+3304 Environmental Management (Group D) 3 credit hours

-Prerequisite: GEOG 2100 and 2200, and at least 30 credit hours.
+Prerequisite: GEOG 1100 and 1200, and at least 30 credit hours.

 This course provides a framework for effective identification, analysis, and management of environmental systems at different scales.
 It introduces concepts and methods designed to address real-world problems characterized by complexity, uncertainty, and change.
 Specific geographical environments and selected management issues (such as water pollution, soil erosion, and waste management), are examined, together with methods of environmental planning and impact assessment, including practical aspects of environmental management standards.